jhorey/ferry/docs/sources/install.rst

 .. _Docker: http://docs.docker.io/en/latest/installation/

-After installing Docker, you'll want to create a new group called ``docker`` to simplify interacting with Docker and Drydock as a non-root user.
+After installing Docker, you'll want to create a new group called ``docker`` to simplify interacting with Docker and Ferry as a non-root user.

 .. code-block:: bash

     $ sudo groupadd docker
     $ sudo usermod -a -G docker $USER

-Make sure that Docker is running before installing the rest of Drydock.
+Make sure that Docker is running before installing the rest of Ferry.
 You can do that by typing in your terminal:

 .. code-block:: bash

     $ sudo service docker start
     $ docker info

 You should see some versioning information printed to the screen.
-Next you'll want to install Drydock.
+Next you'll want to install Ferry.
 You can do this via ``pip``.

 .. code-block:: bash

-    $ sudo pip install -U drydock
+    $ sudo pip install -U ferry

-If you don't have ``pip`` installed, you can also clone Drydock from the GitHub repo and manually install the packages (look for ``setup.py``).
-After installing Drydock, check if everything is working and start the ``drydock`` daemon by typing:
+If you don't have ``pip`` installed, you can also clone Ferry from the GitHub repo and manually install the packages (look for ``setup.py``).
+After installing Ferry, check if everything is working and start the ``ferry`` daemon by typing:

 .. code-block:: bash

-    $ drydock info
+    $ ferry info
-    $ sudo drydock -d
+    $ sudo ferry -d

-Once the daemon is running, you'll need to build the various Drydock images.
+Once the daemon is running, you'll need to build the various Ferry images.
 These images contain the actual logic for running Hadoop, Cassandra, etc. Now as either using ``sudo`` or as a ``docker`` user, in a separate terminal type:

 .. code-block:: bash

-    $ drydock -i
+    $ ferry -i

 This will prompt you for your public keys.
 This ensures that only you will be able to ``ssh`` into the containers.
 If you don't specify a directory containing your public key, default keys will be used so that you can still interact with your containers.

-Afterwards all the Drydock images will automatically build.
+Afterwards all the Ferry images will automatically build.
 This may take a while, so sit back and relax.

-Once Drydock is installed you'll want to head over to the Getting Started documents.
+Once Ferry is installed you'll want to head over to the Getting Started documents.
-Currently Drydock supports the following backends:
+Currently Ferry supports the following backends:

 - :ref:`Hadoop <hadoop>` (version 2.3.0) with Hive (version 0.12)
 - :ref:`Cassandra <cassandra>` (version 2.0.5)